 Also, as a final note here on making changes—you likely don’t have the ability to completely overhaul your church’s production setup.
 However, incremental changes over time can drastically improve the production quality of your livestreams and post-production workflows.
 In other words, just because you can’t do everything doesn’t mean you shouldn’t do something.
 Therefore, create a “wishlist” and then strategically space out acquisition and implementation over an extended period of time.
 This will make budget planning and forecasting much easier (and, possibly, more successful).

-Resi Analytics: Comprehensive Livestreaming Analytics Tool
+Your Comprehensive Church Livestreaming Analytics Tool

-When it comes to livestreaming analytics, Resi Analytics offers a comprehensive system that includes real-time video analytics, video-on-demand analytics, social media analytics, location data, watch times/viewer statistics, and more.
+When it comes to church livestreaming analytics, Resi Analytics offers a comprehensive system that includes real-time video analytics, video-on-demand analytics, social media analytics, location data, watch times/viewer statistics, and more.
 With additional features like event analytics, export capabilities, and viewer breakdown data, Resi provides a robust solution for your church’s livestreaming needs.

 Creating a Connected and Communicative Environment with Livestreaming Analytics